NVIDIA/edk2-platforms/Platform/Ampere/JadePkg/PlatformPortingGuide.md

     * UART3: non-use
   * Add or remove UART devices based on the platform configuration.
 * DSDT/MHPP for Memory Hot-Plug Port Mapping
-  * This is a shared DRAM memory region between ATF and UEFI to indicate a PCIe hot-plug event action.
+  * This is a shared DRAM memory region between TF-A and UEFI to indicate a PCIe hot-plug event action.
     An item of this MHPP region is used to reflect a hot-plug event action of each PCIe port.
-    Whenever there is a PCIe hot-plug event, ATF will update the action value to each item of MHPP region, and UEFI will handle the hot-plug ejection/insertion accordingly
+    Whenever there is a PCIe hot-plug event, TF-A will update the action value to each item of MHPP region, and UEFI will handle the hot-plug ejection/insertion accordingly
   * An item of MHPP is 24-bytes in size and is named by a 4-character word (mnemonic) to represent a PCIe Root Port device.
     The name format is <root_complex_A/B><socket><root_complex_number><root_complex_port>.